RishiRaamNS/SIH2023/README.md

 **Review and Feedback**: After the service is provided, clients can leave reviews and ratings, contributing to a transparent community.
 ## Installation
 To run LegalPulse locally, follow these steps:
-- Clone the repository: git clone [repository URL]
+- Clone the repository: git clone www.github.com/RishiRaamNS/LegalPulse
 - Navigate to the project directory: cd LegalPulse
 - Install dependencies: npm install
 - Start the server: npm start